PFC CSKA Sofia: 2000s

 For the 2005–06 UEFA Champions League, after eliminating Tirana in the second qualifying round, CSKA were paired against reigning European champions Liverpool.
 The club lost 1–3 in the first match in Sofia, but surprisingly won the second leg 1–0 away at Anfield.

 In the UEFA Cup, the Reds eliminated Bayer Leverkusen (with Dimitar Berbatov in the team) with two 1–0 wins and reached the group stage, where they finished fifth with three points from four matches and were eliminated.
 During the winter break of the 2005–06 season, the club was in first place, seven points ahead of Levski.
-However, during the spring, CSKA lost the seven-point advantage and ultimately finished second, three points behind Levski.
+However, during the CSKA lost the seven-point advantage and ultimately finished second, three points behind Levski.
 Club president Vasil Bozhkov blamed head coach Miodrag Ješić for the failure to capture the title and fired him, while some supporters blamed Bozhkov instead.

 Former CSKA head coach Plamen Markov was appointed in Ješić's place.
 Bozhkov then announced that he would restrict the finances of the club and that during the upcoming season CSKA will not be aiming at the title.
 In December 2006, Bozhkov sold the club to Indian steel tycoon and owner of Kremikovtzi AD, Pramod Mittal, brother of ArcelorMittal's Lakshmi Mittal.
 Former Bulgarian politician Aleksandar Tomov became president of the club and assured the supporters that CSKA would, in fact, be aiming at both the championship and the cup.
 After two draws in the beginning of the spring half of 2006–07, CSKA found themselves six points behind Levski.
 As a result, Plamen Markov was replaced by Stoycho Mladenov.
 CSKA finished second.

 During the beginning of the 2007–08 season, CSKA purchased players for more than €2 million.
 The team was unluckily eliminated from the UEFA Cup in the first round by French side Toulouse after a 96th-minute goal from André-Pierre Gignac in the second leg.
 CSKA was also eliminated from the Bulgarian Cup in the Round of 16 by Lokomotiv Plovdiv.
 The match was engulfed in a scandal because of three CSKA players who at the time were on loan at Lokomotiv (Stoyko Sakaliev, Aleksandar Branekov and Ivan Ivanov).
 The players had clauses in their contracts restricting them from playing matches against CSKA, but Lokomotiv's management used the players anyway.